lf-edge/eve/docs/APP-CONNECTIVITY.md

 or route the packet according to the NI routing table.
 This will then match the link-local route of the NI bridge and gets forwarded via the bridge and the VIF into the application.
-Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the uplink, through the bridge and VIF into the application (still the ACLs do apply and can trigger routing into the blackhole interface).
+Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the port, through the bridge and VIF into the application (still the ACLs do apply and can trigger routing into the blackhole interface).
 The diagram below depicts all these inbound packet-flow stages: